 The Kildonan Museum is a heritage and cultural amenity which includes a museum, a craft shop, a Fèis room for ceilidhs, music and dance, a café and an archaeology room.
 A great day out check out their What's On page to see what's going on during your stay

-We have selected just a few of our favourites cafes & restaurants nearby.
-Kirkibost Cafe, Lochboisdale Hotel, Langass Lodge, Berneray Bistro, Dark Island Hotel Group of hotels offering great food, Burnside Fish and Chips.
+AM Politician Pub & Restaurant, Croft & Cuan, Kirkibost Cafe, Lochboisdale Hotel, Langass Lodge, Berneray Bistro, Dark Island Hotel Group of hotels offering great food, For takeaway its Double Mac at Burnside Fish and Chips, the best on the Island!

 If you fancy some shopping there are lots of options locally for gifts and tasty treats.
 Uist Gifts Lochboisdale, Puffin Studio Crafts Creagorry, Post Office & Gift Shop Daliburgh, Uist Gin, Salars Smokehouse for wonderful local smoked salmon, Hebridean Smokehouse specialist in smoked fish, Namara Seafoods, MacGillivrays Celtic Jewellery & gifts online, Claddach Kirkibost Community Centre gift shop and Skydancer Island roasted coffee in Lochboisdale.
 In the North of the island you will also find the wonderful Coralbox Gift Shop and webcam